 It has become progressively clear that the endothelial cell compartment is an attractive target for anticancer therapy as a result of the evident importance of the tumour vasculature for sustaining tumour growth and metastasis.
 Also, the endothelial cells are sensitive to the action of conventional cytotoxic drugs, including cyclophosphamide, if the dosing regimen is altered to the so-called anti-angiogenic scheduling.15

-Based on the promising results obtained by MC in the treatment of surgically-removed canine HSA,19 we hypothesised that outcome might be improved, if MC is to be administered after MTDC as a consolidation strategy.
+In a previous study, dogs with stage II HSA receiving an oral adjuvant therapy consisting of alternating low-dose daily cyclophosphamide and etoposide in combination with piroxicam had comparable survival times to historical controls treated with conventional doxorubicin chemotherapy.19 Starting from the promising results of the mentioned study, we hypothesised that outcome might be improved, if a MC schedule is to be administered after MTDC as a consolidation strategy.
 To this end, we retrospectively compared HSA dogs receiving MTDC versus MTDC followed by MC in the microscopic setting.
 Beside cyclophosphamide and NSAID, thalidomide was added to this combination in the majority of dogs.

-The results obtained in the current study document an advantage of maintenance MC over MTDC alone in terms of metastatic control and survival.
+The results obtained in the current study suggest an advantage of the addition of maintenance MC over MTDC alone in terms of metastatic control and survival.
 Indeed, dogs undergoing chemo-switch after dose-intense chemotherapy had a significantly longer TTM and ST compared to dogs receiving MTDC, suggesting that chemo-switch improves long-term tumour control in biologically aggressive canine HSA.
-These results can be explained by the following considerations.
+These results may be explained by the following considerations.

 The use of continuous, low-dose cyclophosphamide exerts potent anti-angiogenic properties through the inhibition of proliferation and/or induction of apoptosis of activated endothelial cells, selective inhibition of migration of endothelial cell, increase in the expression of thrombospondin-1, and sustained decrease in levels and viability of bone marrow-derived endothelial progenitor cells.15 Moreover, it has been shown that metronomic cyclophosphamide can also target the immune system by activating or restoring its antitumor properties, particularly through the inhibition of T regulatory lymphocytes and enhance the cytotoxic T lymphocytes response.30,31